Introducing the Pi Cap

 Capacitive Sensing hardware and software The Pi Cap uses the same robust capacitive sensing hardware as our Touch Board.
 We’ve ported our powerful software libraries so that you can control and tune the sensors to your liking.
 They’re available in Python, Node.js and C++, take your pick!

-Connect your Pi to anything The Pi Cap has 12 electrodes along the top edge, just like the Touch Board.
-That means you can connect using wires, Electric Paint, crocodile clips, M3-sized nuts and bolts, solder or anything conductive you can think of.
+Connect your Pi to anything The Pi Cap has 12 electrodes along the top edge.
+That means you can connect to those electrodes with wires, Electric Paint, crocodile clips, M3-sized nuts and bolts, solder or anything conductive you can think of.

-Audio Output With the 3.5mm audio jack you get high-quality audio output on the Raspberry Pi Zero, or any other recent Pi
+Audio Output The Raspberry Pi Zero doesn’t have an audio output.
+The Pi Cap comes with a 3.5mm audio jack, so you get high-quality audio output on the Raspberry Pi Zero, or any other recent Pi.

 RGB Status LED The Pi Cap has an RGB status LED to let you know that it’s booting up, whether its recorded a touch and more.
 Plus, it shines neatly through one of the mounting holes in the Zero!